codemanticism/CCinit/README.md

 It doesn't yet support global variables and some other stuff like the C preprocessor.
 Use at your own risk.

-Note that libraries need to be converted to this format, so that they can work at all.
+Note that libraries need to be converted to this format, so that they can work at all, so, for example, https://github.com/tsoding/ded could be forked and have the system converted to the system of /**/ annotations on the header of the file.

 Also linters as of right now aren't compatible with this special library format.